This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 How to Buy Binoculars

 A good pair of binoculars is essential for wildlife viewing anywhere in the world and particularly in Alaska.
-For some animals, like moose and bears, you definitely don’t want to get too close.
+You don’t want to get too close to moose and bears.
 Other animals are often far from the road or trail by happen-chance.

-So, I always recommend buying the best pair of binoculars you can afford.
+I always recommend buying the best pair of binoculars you can afford.
 “You get what you pay for” holds true for the vast majority of optics!
-Look at it like an investment, since they’ll last a lifetime, and can be used for everything from Alaska to rainforest birding to African safaris.
+Consider it an investment, since they last a lifetime and can be used for everything from Alaska to rainforest birding to African safaris.

 All binoculars come labeled with two numbers: a magnification and the diameter of the objective lens.
 The binoculars I use are 8×42, meaning 8x magnification and 42mm diameter.

 For wildlife, I think 8-10x is the sweet spot of giving you a great zoom without compromising on brightness, hand shake, or field of view (especially important for whale watching and other times you’ll be panning to find animals).
 For the objective lens, try anywhere from 30-50mm to balance low-light visibility and portability.

 Unfortunately, the model I bought is discontinued, but these Nikon Prostaff 8x42s are very similar and still have features I think are a must: a rugged, waterproof, fog-proof design.
 A harness is handy to keep your binoculars handy without straining your neck.

 If you can splurge, my husband swears by a Leupold spotting scope.
 It’s a lot more money, but you’re paying for a lightweight, compact scope that’s easy to pack and will amaze you with the viewing quality.

 Sitka (Southeast Alaska)